ampproject/amphtml/extensions/amp-consent/amp-consent.md

 The `<amp-consent>` element can be used to block any other AMP components on the page from loading (except `<amp-consent>` itself).

+### Client caching
+The consent information (from the response or from user action on client side) will be cached on client side in localStorage.
+The cached value will be used by <amp-consent> to unblock content for performance optimization unless specifically erased by the expireCache : true flag.
+A couple of implications with this behavior:

+- When a user change the consent decision elsewhere, the change will be synced through `checkConsentHref` response.
+But the change will be applied one-time off due to the client cache.
+- When a user travels, <amp-consent> will use the stored consent.
+It's up to the `checkConsentHref` response to erase stored value using `expireCache: false` and `consentRequired: false`.

+TODO(zhouyx@): Need discussion
+When consent is collected and managed purely on client side via the defined prompt UI.
+The user decision from interacting with prompt UI will be stored in the same client cache.
+Consent decisions from user interaction with the prompt will override any previous consent state, and is not subject to the `expireCache` value from the current response.

 ### Basic blocking behaviors

 To block components, add the `data-block-on-consent` attribute to the AMP component.
-This ensures that `buildCallback` of the component isn't called until consent has been accepted, or if consent is not required from the user.
+This ensures that `buildCallback` of the component isn't called until consent has been accepted, or if consent is not required for the user based on the `consentRequired` value.
 In effect, this means that all behaviors of the element (e.g. sending analytics pings for `<amp-analytics>` or the loading of an `<amp-ad>`) are delayed until the relevant consent instance is accepted.

 Individual components may override this behavior to provide more specialized handling.
 Please refer to each component's documentation for details.